0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 1. Main.exe

-## How to compile multiple cpp files
+## How to Compile Multiple CPP Files

 ### Source files